 Gathering Nectar

-Bees are known for their ability to collect nectar from flowers.
-They use their long tongues to suck up the sweet liquid and store it in their honey stomachs.
-Bees collect nectar from a wide variety of flowers, and the type of flower they visit can affect the taste and colour of the honey they produce.
+The worker bees use their long tongues to suck up the sweet nectar and store it in honey stomachs before returning home to their hive.
+Bees will collect nectar from a wide variety of flowers, and the type of flower they visit affects the taste, viscosity, speed of crystallisation and colour of the honey it produces.

 From Nectar to Honey